guard/listen/TROUBLESHOOTING.md

 #### Known issues

-After the above troubleshoot, you should have an idea which of the areas is causing problems:
+Here are common issues grouped by area in which they occur:

 1. System/OS
   * [Update your Dropbox client](http://www.dropbox.com/downloading), if you have Dropbox installed.
   * old MacOS (< 10.6)
-  * certain old versions of Ruby (try a newer Ruby on Windows for wdm and TCP mode to work)
+  * certain old versions of Ruby (try a newer Ruby on Windows for `wdm` and TCP mode to work)
   * system limits
     * threads for Celluloid (e.g. Virtual Machine CPU/RAM limitations)
     * [inotify limits (Linux)](https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers)